Need help navigating the re-imagined start menu on Windows 10? Read more here

 Make Start full screen

-To make start full-screen and see everything in one view, go to Start , then Settings
+To make start full-screen and see everything in one view, go to Start tiny little icon, then Settings tiny little icon 2 > Personalisation > Start, then turn on Use Start full-screen.

 When Start is full-screen, select Menu in the top left-hand corner of the screen to get to your account picture, the All apps, and Most used list, and the power button.